scorchio/scorchio.github.com--inactive/_posts/2012-01-17-O Facebook, Facebook, wherefore art thou Facebook.markdown

 > It is currently designed for Web pages representing profiles of real-world things — things like movies, sports teams, celebrities, and restaurants.

 For articles, it's okay; videos too, etc., but what about a front page?
 What should be the main image associated with a site's front page in the Open Graph philosophy?
 How should fall back to basic site informations if we don't have different content types?
 What should we do with a page which contains a random number of different content?
+In my opinion, the picture above - with Meta tags and Drupal 7 - shows how it should be done - can you spot any weakness there?

 Share your ideas, let's start a discussion!